AlundorZhu/ECS154B_Assignments/README.md

   - Note: You might need to sign up for [student developer pack](https://education.github.com/pack) to use github codespaces
   - Or use docker container to do it [locally](#starting-locally)
 - [Assignment 4](https://classroom.github.com/a/VqnPv1dd): Monday of Week 7
+  - use `100` for the size of the matrix

 ## Pull Requests
 You are welcome to do pull requests if you see any bugs or have any improvements to suggest.